Deep Draw Stamping Materials

 - Excellent acoustic properties

 Titanium is a lustrous metal known for its low density, high strength, and high corrosion resistance.
 Titanium and its alloys are used as building materials for architecture, spacecraft, commercial and industrial tools, and much more.
-We have extensive experience in manufacturing deep drawn titanium parts, and can deliver custom parts that match your exact specifications.
+We have experience developing deep drawn titanium parts, and can deliver custom parts that match your exact specifications.

 Titanium exhibits a range of beneficial characteristics for deep drawn parts, including: